pavi91/Open.uom-ML/README.md

 # Open.uom-ML

 ## Objectives
-Primary objective is to predict the time taken for a student to complete a one module.
+Primary objective is to predict the time taken for a student to complete a one module out of six.
 ## Problems